metrumresearchgroup/pkgr/integration_tests/guide.md

 For the time being, these environments are meant to be used for manual testing as a way to help sanity-check any changes.

+Unless otherwise specified, it should be assumed that theses tests are to be run in a 4.X version of R.

 ## Quick setup
 * To quickly set your tests to a basic-state, set your working directory to `pkgr/integration_tests` and run `make test-setup`.
 Please note: